brillout/wildcard-api/docs/custom-vs-generic.template.md

   <br/>
   From the perspective of a third party,
   GraphQL is superior to REST.
-  But a GraphQL API is considerably more difficult to implement than a RESTful API.
+  But a GraphQL API is considerably more difficult to set up than a RESTful API.
-  You can, instead and at first, offer a RESTful API for third party clients while your clients use a custom API to get full power/flexibility.
+  You can instead, at first, offer a RESTful API for third party clients while your clients use a custom API to get full power/flexibility.

 !INLINE ./snippets/comparison-section-footer.md --hide-source-path